hussain1585/weatherreport/README.md

 3. build docker image using the command
 4. docker build . -t hussain:dev

+# test the service
+1. navigate to root folder
+2. cd $project_folder ('sapientweatherreport')
+3. execute tests by the command
+4. mvn test

 # execute the image on a container
 1. docker run -p 8080:8080 hussain:dev